What's the recovery like for Buccal Fat Removal?

 Is buccal fat removal permanent?

-Yes — removed fat cells do not return.
-However, significant weight gain can alter the result.
-Many surgeons now recommend conservative removal due to the natural facial thinning that occurs with aging.
+Yes — removed fat cells do not return, though major weight gain can change the result.
+Many surgeons now remove conservatively because the face naturally thins with age.